Parking in the Brent Cross Cricklewood Regeneration Area

 How will we address the parking issues?

 We will be addressing the issues and ensure parking is protected for residents by introducing parking controls on a temporary basis, known as an Experimental Controlled Parking Zone (ECPZ) in both areas from Summer 2025.
 This will mean that anyone wanting to park along the roads during the hours of restriction will need to apply for a parking permit or visitor parking permits.
-We will provide you with more information closer to the time on how and when to apply for your permit.
+In March 2025, we wrote to residents asking for their views on a proposed Experimental Controlled Parking Zone (ECPZ), including issues you face with parking, as well as the controlled parking times of operation (days and hours) you would like to see come into effect.

+You can read our FAQs here.
 If you have any questions, please email us at TransformingBX@barnet.gov.uk or call us on 020 8359 3555.

 Previous Experimental Controlled Parking Zone consultation (20 March 2023 – 30 September 2024)